Wedged between Russia and Scandinavia, Finland is mostly for gay people the homeland of the famous Tom of Finland.

 From 1973, he entirely devoted himself to his erotic drawings.
 He was the first gay artist to break the erotic codes of gay culture of the time.
 In his

-At the time of the Aids epidemic, his eroticism was often blamed and accused of playing the virus game.
+At the time of the Aids, his eroticism was often blamed and accused of playing the virus game.
 The artist refuted that view and advocated his hedonistic vision of life.

-His posterity is undeniable with his works part of the permanent collections of the MOMA in New York, and his erotic heroes being declined in all possible forms in the shops of Helsinki.
+His posterity is undeniable with his works part of the permanent collections of the MOMA in New York.
+Its erotic heroes with huge c*** are being declined in all possible forms in the shops of Helsinki.
+A nice souvenir to bring back to Granny.

 Since 2014, the Finnish Post has transposed his works on stamps.